 Be Our Guest Restaurant uses an RFID ordering system that is surely a part of the big NextGen initiative that Disney has been undertaking for the last couple of years.
 To my knowledge, it’s the first newly constructed restaurant to use RFID in this way.
 Basically, you tap this rose before ordering your meal from a touchscreen, and take the rose to any table that strikes your fancy.
 Cast Members then bring your food to you based on where the rose “says” you are.
 So if you really want to punk someone good, deposit your rose below their table after ordering and watch them get flustered and upset as your food is given to them.
 I highly suggest you try this prank on us if you ever see us at Be Our Guest Restaurant!

-We dined at Be Our Guest Restaurant with Josh from easyWDW.com.
-He already posted his review of the experience, which you can read here.
-He ordered the $11.99 Braised Pork – Slow Cooked Pork with Vegetables and Bacon with Mashed Potatoes and Green Beans Jardiniere, which was a low calorie option.
+The first time we dined at Be Our Guest Restaurant, we did so with easyWDW Josh; you can read his review of the experience here.
+He ordered the Braised Pork – Slow Cooked Pork with Vegetables and Bacon with Mashed Potatoes and Green Beans Jardiniere, which was a low calorie option.
 He seemed to enjoy it for what it was, and he indicated that he’d highly recommend it even though it wasn’t a lot of food.

-Sarah ordered the $9.99 Quinoa Salad with Green Beans, Potatoes, Olives, Roasted Red Peppers, Golden Beets, and Tomatoes.
-Sarah is a big fan of quinoa, and she thought this salad was pretty good.
+Here’s the Quinoa Salad with Green Beans, Potatoes, Olives, Roasted Red Peppers, Golden Beets, and Tomatoes.
+Sarah loves this salad.
+She is a big fan of quinoa, and was impressed to find something like this at a Magic Kingdom counter service restaurant.
 As the “victim” (or survivor?) of a quinoa-addicted spouse, I can say with some certainty that reasonable people would find this–and any other “food” containing quinoa–disgusting.
 I have had my fair share of quinoa, and it is never good.
 It’s only remotely palatable when heavily seasoned; most of the time it’s bland and not worth consuming.

-I ordered the $10.99 Croque Monsieur – Grilled Sandwich with Carved Ham, Gruyere Cheese, and Bechamel with Pommes Frites (not pictured).
-It was a good sandwich, but small for the price (even by Disney standards) and the fries were fairly uninspired.
+In addition to these, I’ve tried the Croque Monsieur – Grilled Sandwich with Carved Ham, Gruyere Cheese, and Bechamel with Pommes Frites (not pictured).
+It was a good sandwich, but small for the price (even by Disney standards).
 It’s not something I’d order again, nor would I recommend trying it unless there’s nothing else on the menu that interests you.
 Not that it’s bad, it’s just nothing special.

-Before heading out, we wandered around a bit to explore the rest of the restaurant, including the West Wing.
-Next time, I really want to eat in the West Wing, as the execution of theme and general design in there is definitely the best, I think.
+Before heading out, make sure to wander around a bit to explore the rest of the restaurant, especially the West Wing.
+This is by far the coolest of the rooms, and it replaces the mess hall experience of the ballroom with something intimate and flat out cool.
+The execution of theme and general design in there is definitely the best of all the rooms, I think.
 When we were in the West Wing, there was a large crowd gathered to photograph the rose.
 I noticed that almost everyone was firing their flashes at this and at the snowfall outside the ballroom.
 If you want good photos of these effects, you need to turn off your flash and use manual settings.

-In addition, it’s clear that you’re paying a premium for the location, as menu prices seem higher than the Magic Kingdom norm, and entrees are generally smaller.
-Although Be Our Guest Restaurant isn’t our favorite Magic Kingdom restaurant, it’s still a must-visit for lunch, especially if you’re unable to score the elusive Be Our Guest dinner reservations.
-The ambiance and detail really pull up our overall score for Be Our Guest Restaurant.
+It’s clear that you’re paying a premium for the location, as menu prices seem higher than the Magic Kingdom norm, and entrees are generally smaller, but we think it’s worth it for what amounts to a premium counter service restaurant.
+All things considered, after a few meals here over the course of the last year-plus, Be Our Guest Restaurant has slowly grown on us and taken the crown as our favorite Magic Kingdom restaurant.
+It’s a must-visit for lunch, especially if you’re unable to score the elusive Be Our Guest dinner reservations.

 What do you think of Be Our Guest Restaurant?
 Is it worth the wait?
 Does it live up to the hype?
 Share your thoughts in the comments!